wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding.typ

 #figure(
   image("threespecies.png", width: 40%),
 )
-In the model shown above, we intend to perform an effective $C_4"NOT"$ parity gate.
-If an Z error occurs in the data qubit, the neighboring red dots will flip.
-If an X error occurs in the data qubit the neighboring green dots will flip.
+In the model shown above, we intend to perform an parity gate where data qubits are control qubits and the ancilla qubit is the target qubit.
+If an Z error occurs in the data qubit, the ancilla qubit in corresponding plaquette(red dots) will flip.
+If an X error occurs in the data qubit the green dots will flip.
 Then, we intend to perform a $C_2"NOT"$ gate where the ancilla qubits acts as control qubits, and the errored data qubit is the target qubit.
 The $C_2"NOT"$ gate will correct the errored qubit without measuring process.

 == Interactions between atoms
 In this multi-qubit platform, we intend a strong dipole-dipole interaction between different atom species and weak van der Waals interaction between atoms of the same species. ($V_"dd">>V_"vdws"$), where interactions between atoms of the same species are negligible.
 It largely reduces the error caused by undesirable interactions between data qubits and crosstalk between data qubits and ancilla qubits.

 == Effective parity check and error-correction
-The effective syndrome mapping $C_4"NOT"$ gate can be implemented through H-gate and $"CNOT"_4$ gate with the ancilla qubit in the center of the plaquette acts as the control qubit and the data qubits are acting as target qubits.
-And a $C_2"NOT"$ gate globally performed to correct all data qubits controlled with two ancilla qubits.

 In our assumption, if there is no error, the data qubits and ancilla qubits should keep invariant after applying the pulse sequence.

-If there is an error happens in the middle data qubit 5, different error types(X-error or Z-error) will influence different neighboring ancilla qubits.
+For example, if there is an error happens in the middle data qubit 5, different error types(X-error or Z-error) will influence different neighboring ancilla qubits.
 For example, if an $Z$-error happens in the data qubit 5,  the neighboring ancilla qubits $b$ and $c$ will flip their states.
 Then, the error-correction process will perform a $C_2"NOT"$ gate on the errored data qubit 5 with the ancilla qubits $b$ and $c$ as control qubits.
 If the ancilla qubits are in flipped state, the target data qubit can be corrected to the original state.
 If we assume that the initial state of the ancilla qubits are $|0 angle.r$, the target data qubit will be corrected if the ancilla qubits are in state $|1 angle.r$:

 === Parity-check process
-Originally, the parity check process can be performed by using four $"CNOT"$-gate respectively:
+Originally, the parity check process can be performed by using four $"CNOT"$-gate respectively in one plaquette.
+For more than one plaquette, the CNOT gate will be performed in order:
 #figure(
   image("flip.png", width: 90%),
 )
-Now, we intend to achieve an one-step parity check process with a multi-qubit gate -- $C_4"NOT"$ gate.
-However, the one-step $C_4"NOT"$ gate is diffcult to implement in direct.
-Thus, I intend to perform a Hadamard gate on the ancilla qubit first, then perform a $"CNOT"_4$ gate with the ancilla qubit as control qubit and the data qubits as target qubits.
-After that, we perform another Hadamard gate on the ancilla qubit to equivalently achieve the $C_4"NOT"$ gate:
+Now, we intend to achieve an one-step parity check process in the whole system with a global pulse sequence applied to the whole system. where the data qubits are control qubits and the ancilla qubits are target qubits.
+However, the direct parity-gate implementation is hard.
+We intend to equivalently achieve the parity check process through Hadamard gate and multi-qubit gate where the data qubits are acts as target qubits and the ancilla qubits acts as control qubits.
 #figure(
   image("effect.png", width: 80%),
 )

-However, when we consider more than one plaquette, there exists the overlapped data qubits which controlled by two ancilla qubits simutaneously.
+When considering only one plaquette, the Hadamard gate can be applied to all data qubits in the beginning and in the end of the pulse sequence.
+Then, we perform a $"CNOT"_4$ gate with the ancilla qubits as control qubits and the data qubits as target qubits.
+Finally, we perform another Hadamard gate on all qubits to equivalently achieve the $C_4"NOT"$ gate.

+However, when we consider more than one plaquette,see the figure shown below, there exists an overlapped data qubits 5.
+In general syndrome generation process, the multi-qubit gate will be performed in order, which means that the overlapped data qubit 5 will be applied control qubit twice.
+If two ancilla b and c are in state $|1 angle.r$, the data qubit 5 will be flipped twice, which means that the data qubit 5 will be flipped back to the original state.
 #figure(
   image("overlapped.png", width: 100%),
 )

-Thus, the scheme should be modified to perform a Hadamard gate on the ancilla qubits first, then perform a $"CNOT"_4$ gate with the ancilla qubits as control qubits and the data qubits as target qubits.
-After that, we perform the $C_2"NOT"$ gate with two ancilla qubits acts as the control qubit and the data qubit is target qubit.
-Finally, we perform another Hadamard gate on the ancilla qubits to equivalently achieve the $C_4"NOT"$ gate.
+However, in our scheme, we intend to perform the multi-qubit gate with global pulse sequence in one step.
+Thus, the overlapped data qubit 5 will be controlled by two ancilla qubits at the same time. if both ancilla qubits are in state $|1 angle.r$, the data qubit 5 will be flipped once, which means that the global pulse sequence will not achieve the desired parity check process.

+In this way, we intend to flip the unflipped data qubit 5 with an external multiqubit gate followed the previous control gate with ancilla qubits as control qubits and overlapped data qubits as target qubits in parallel.

 In order to prove the equivalence, we intend to use 8 qubits for simulation:
 #figure(
   image("8qubits.png", width: 45%),
 )